How to read email headers: Decode SPF, DKIM, and DMARC like a pro

 What you see in the email headers depends on your email service provider.
 They all show authentication results for SPF, DKIM, and DMARC checks in standard headers, but each has subtle variations in how they display the information.

-Below we will show how you can see the authentication results for SPF, DKIM, and DMARC.
+Below, we will show how you can see the authentication results for SPF, DKIM, and DMARC.
 For an email to pass DMARC, it must pass either SPF or DKIM with an aligned identifier.
 What this typically means is that the domain used for the SPF or DKIM check and the domain publishing the DMARC policy must at least be part of the same DNS namespace.

 For example, marketing.company.com and mail.company.com are both part of the company.com namespace, and are therefore aligned.
 Some services require that you set up both if the sending service supports it.

-Email authentication-results headers
+Email authentication results headers

 Each of the three major mailbox providers includes a header labeled “Authentication-Results” in every message they deliver to a mailbox on their systems.
-This header contains not only the results (pass/fail) of any SPF, DKIM, and DMARC checks that were performed, but also find other information that contributed to this check.
+This header contains not only the results (pass/fail) of any SPF, DKIM, and DMARC checks that were performed, but also finds other information that contributed to this check.

 Here is how some large email providers represent this information.